 Deferred income tax assets are recognized for tax loss carry forwards to the extent that realization of the related tax benefit through future taxable profits is probable.
-As of 31 December 2021, the Company has unutilized losses amounting to USD 541 thousand (2020: USD 414 thousand) which can be carried forward, however it is not expected to incur any future taxable income from which the unutilized losses will be offset.
+As of 31 December 2022, the Company has no unutilized losses (2021: USD 541 thousand) which can be carried forward.